 Managing urban stormwater runoff is crucial to reducing pollution in rivers.
 Solutions include:

-- Constructing retention ponds, rain gardens, and bioswales to collect, filter and slow the flow of runoff.
+- Constructing retention ponds, rain gardens, and bioswales to collect, filter, and slow runoff flow.

 - Sweeping streets and picking up litter to prevent waste from washing into storm drains.